rolandbernard/daro/README.md

 ## Getting Started
 <!-- TODO -->

+### How to Test

+To run all the tests for this application, execute the maven command `mvn test`.
+This will automatically run all the defined test using jUnit.

 ### How to Build

+The project can be build using the maven command `mvn package`.
+This will create two runnable jars in the `target` directory:
+* `target/daro-1.0.0-game.jar` when executed will launch our game
+* `target/daro-1.0.0-cli.jar` when executed will launch a small REPL (Read-Eval-Print-Loop) program
 <!-- TODO -->

 ### How to Run

+You can run the generated jar files using the Java VM by executing for example `java -jar target/daro-1.0.0-game.jar` after having executed `mvn package`.
+If you just want to execute the application withoud first packaging it, you can execute `mvn javafx:run` to execute the game and `mvn exec:java` to execute the REPL program.
 <!-- TODO -->

 ### How to Use